-NEW YORK, Aug.
-13, 2015 /PRNewswire/ -- McGraw Hill Financial, Inc. (NYSE: MHFI) (the "Company") today announced an offering of senior notes to be issued in one or more tranches with varying maturities (the "notes") in a private placement transaction pursuant to Rule 144A and Regulation S under the Securities Act of 1933, as amended (the "Securities Act").
-The notes will be guaranteed by the Company's subsidiary Standard & Poor's Financial Services LLC.
-The Company intends to use the net proceeds from the offering to finance the previously announced acquisition of SNL Financial LC.
+NEW YORK, May 20, 2015 /PRNewswire/ -- McGraw Hill Financial, Inc. (NYSE: MHFI) today announced an offering of senior notes (the "notes") in a private placement transaction pursuant to Rule 144A and Regulation S under the Securities Act of 1933, as amended (the "Securities Act").
+The notes will be guaranteed by McGraw Hill Financial's subsidiary Standard & Poor's Financial Services LLC.
+McGraw Hill Financial intends to use the net proceeds from the offering for general corporate purposes.

 This news release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of, these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.
 The notes are being offered and sold to qualified institutional buyers in the United States in reliance on Rule 144A under the Securities Act and to non-U.S. persons in offshore transactions outside the United States in accordance with Regulation S under the Securities Act.
 The notes have not been registered under the Securities Act or any state securities laws, and may not be offered or sold in the United States or to U.S. persons absent registration or an applicable exemption from the registration requirements.